OGRECave/ogre/Docs/src/scripts.md

 A name to give the render texture, which must be unique within this compositor.
 This name is used to reference the texture in [target passes](#Compositor-Target-Passes), when the texture is rendered to, and in [passes](#Compositor-Passes), when the texture is used as input to a material rendering a fullscreen quad.

 @param Width
 @param Height
+@parblock
 The dimensions of the render texture.
 You can either specify a fixed width and height, or you can request that the texture is based on the physical dimensions of the viewport to which the compositor is attached.
+The options for the latter are either of
+- @c target_width and @c target_height
+- @c target_width_scaled &lt;factor&gt; and @c target_height_scaled &lt;factor&gt;

-The options for the latter are ’target\_width’, ’target\_height’, ’target\_width\_scaled &lt;factor&gt;’ and ’target\_height\_scaled &lt;factor&gt;’ - where ’factor’ is the amount by which you wish to multiply the size of the main target to derive the dimensions.
+where ’factor’ is the amount by which you wish to multiply the size of the main target to derive the dimensions.
+@endparblock
 @param Pixel_Format
 The pixel format of the render texture.
 This affects how much memory it will take, what colour channels will be available, and what precision you will have within those channels.
-The available options are PF\_A8R8G8B8, PF\_R8G8B8A8, PF\_R8G8B8, PF\_FLOAT16\_RGBA, PF\_FLOAT16\_RGB, PF\_FLOAT16\_R, PF\_FLOAT32\_RGBA, PF\_FLOAT32\_RGB, and PF\_FLOAT32\_R.
+See Ogre::PixelFormat.
+You can in fact repeat this element if you wish.
+If you do so, that means that this render texture becomes a Multiple Render Target (MRT), when the GPU writes to multiple textures at once.

 @param pooled
 If present, this directive makes this texture ’pooled’ among compositor instances, which can save some memory.